-No comments received to date.
+No comments were received.

 Appendix C: Projects Evaluated for Conformity

 Attached are the projects evaluated for WestPlan at the Oct.
 26,2023, MITC-IAWG.
 Of the projects evaluated, the WestPlan projects are the only projects included in this conformity report.